ThomasJanda/oxid-formedit/README.md

     top.basefrm.edit.document.getElementById( "transfer" ).appendChild(input);
     /* cpformedit end */

+5. Security

+Please add a .htaccess/.htpasswd to the oxid admin and copy the .htaccess to the folder:

+    rs/formedit/formedit

+to prevent access the backend views from outside of the oxid admin area.

 ## How to use

-You can add formedit project to all modules from this shop.
+You can add formedit projects to all modules from this shop.
 Create a folder

     formeditprojects

 within the modules.

-You can extend the menu.xml from the module to call the project.
+You can extend the menu.xml of the module to call the project.

 ## Example "menu.xml"